 If you've added a 3D object with an animation included in the file, you can use the animation playback controller to easily set when the animation plays, stops and pauses.

-For more complex with baked-in animations, like switching between more than one animation or controlling progress, you'll need to use other patches.
+For more complex effects with baked-in animations, like switching between more than one animation or controlling progress, you'll need to use other patches.

 To set how each joint in a 3D object's skeleton moves, follow this guide to animating an object with a skeleton.

 The animation playback controller will be listed in the Assets panel.